halveez/ec601_a1_proj12/Sprint1/README.md

-# EC601 Team Project - Sprint 1
+# EC601 Team 12 Project - Sprint 1
 Zachary Halvorson, Boston University Fall 2021

 ## Product Mission, MVP Definition, and User Stories

 As an agricultural manager (farmer, rancher, etc.), I want to improve the accuracy of my image-based plant health detection systems, by using additional algorithms to detect and remove shadows from acquired images before processing into plant health metrics.

-The MVP will be defined as a program that effectively eliminates shadows from drone based aerial images (top wodn, minimal imaging angle) of crops, initially focusing on a specific crop such as maize, barley, or soybeans.
+The MVP will be defined as a program that effectively eliminates shadows from drone based aerial images (top down, minimal imaging angle) of crops, initially focusing on a specific crop such as maize, barley, or soybeans.

 Some additional user stories include: